-TITLE: the title of the submitted paper should be concise and consistent with the purpose of the study.

-KEYWORDS: a maximum of 5 Key words that identify the project.

-INTRODUCTION: what is the problem studied? what is its relevance and its objectives?

-METHODOLOGY: how was the study conducted? what steps, materials, and techniques were used?

-RESULTS: what results are found or expected?

-DISCUSSION: what is the contribution and impact to the knowledge area?

-REFERENCES: which sources have been or will be consulted?
+L.Cheung, D. Lombardi, T.Dounas, W.Jabi

-Blockchain Grammars: validation of the design process
+Blockchain Grammars for validating the design process

-Revisiting Blockchain Grammars

-L.Cheung, T.Dounas, D.Lombardi, W.Jabi
+Keywords: Blockchain, Shape Grammar, Design Validation, Smart Contracts, Design Collaboration

-The paper revisits and develops Blockchain Grammars providing various scenarios that validate the Decentralised Autonomous Organisation (DAO) Mechanism as a platform for design collaboration.
+This paper develops the Blockchain Grammars concept providing various scenarios that validate the Decentralised Autonomous Organisation (DAO) Mechanism as a platform for design collaboration.
+Within a fast-developing context of internet-based applications fostering the potential of connecting people and expertise, DAOs and Blockchain (BC) are explored as tools for embedding both participated design processes and the traceability of the decision-makers.

-Blockchain Grammars are shape grammars Implemented on a DAO, where multiple grammarists design one or more grammars, using the underlying blockchain technology of the DAO to incentivize participants to evaluate and elaborate new ones, but also to structure the governance system of the DAO.
+Blockchain Grammars are shape grammars implemented on a DAO, where multiple grammarists propose one or more grammars, using the underlying blockchain technology of the DAO to record each entry with a unique hash and incentivise participants to evaluate and elaborate new ones.
+At the same time, an implemented reputation-based system helps to structure the governance of the DAO itself with the scope of promoting both quality and participation.

-We have set up a (DAO) as part of the paper and we have produced various shape grammars for the design of residential towers in China.
-The presented grammars have been structured in order to optimise density of housing, and provide functional apartment layouts.
+In order to display the interaction of DAO and BC in a design context we have set up a DAO as part of the research, and we framed its application in the high-density context of a Chinese city, producing various shape grammars for the design of residential towers.
+The presented grammars have been structured to optimise the density of housing and provide functional apartment layouts to be evaluated against regulated environmental factors.

+We further simulate a decision process taking place within the DAO with the aim of selecting the best option among the proposed ones, relying on the reputation granted to users and on the recording system of the BC.

 We have validated the process of decision making via the governance system allowed by the DAO , and concurrently developed the infrastructure connection between a shape grammar system on parametric software and the smart contracts embedded on a DAO.

-In terms of structure of the research, the paper presents in sequence the DAO we have set up, its governance and reputation system, the design and application of the grammars through the DAO, the voting of grammarists through the DAO to select the best grammar, and the connection between the parametric environment of Rhino /Grasshopper and the DAO.
+In terms of the structure of the research, the paper presents in sequence the DAO we have set up, its governance and reputation system, the design and application of the grammars through the DAO, the voting of grammarists through the DAO to select the best grammar, and the connection between the parametric environment of Rhinoceros/Grasshopper and the DAO.

-The paper considers further the implications of decentralisation of Architectural Design as a practice and discipline, with blockchain as an underlying technology.
+The paper showcases a robust workflow integrating cutting-edge parametric design tools with the novel BC technology applied as a mean for fostering collaboration while also securing financial transaction via the smart contracts.

+The presented approach provides the framework for a shift in the Architecture industry, providing a further step in the line of research that connects decentralisation and design value.

 XXXXX , XXXX, 2019, XXXXXX, Caadria 2019

 XXXXX, XXXXX, XXXXX, 2019, eCAADe, 2019

 XXXXX.
 2013.
 ‘XXXXXX.
 Zhang J., Sun C. (Eds) Global Design and Local Materialization.
 CAAD Futures 2013.
-Communications in Computer and Information Science, Vol 369.
-Springer, 369.
+XXXXXXXXXXXXXXXXXXXXXXXXX, Vol 369.
+Springer, xxx-xxx.

 Duarte, Jose Pinto.
 2005.
 ‘Towards the Mass Customization of Housing: The Grammar of Siza’s Houses at Malagueira’.
 Environment and Planning B: Planning and Design 32:347–80.